 We’ve camped at tons of campsites, some insignificant and some that are special.
 The special ones are those we will return to every chance we get and Rooiputs is one of those camps for us.

-A firm favourite amongst Kgalagadi regulars, Rooiputs is an unfenced camp on the Botswana side of the Kgalagadi Transfrontier Park, only 20km from the Twee Rivieren/Two Rivers entrance gate.
+A firm favourite amongst Kgalagadi regulars, Rooiputs is an unfenced camp on the Botswana side of the Kgalagadi Transfrontier Park, only 20 kilometers from the Twee Rivieren/Two Rivers entrance gate.

-Rooiputs is hidden amongst the red sand dunes and camel thorn trees with six A-frame sites scattered throughout camp.
-The space between each camp site is plenty, enough to feel like you are camping alone in the wilderness, but also close enough to have a chat with your neighbour about the day’s sightings.
+Rooiputs is hidden amongst the red sand dunes and camel thorn trees with six A-frame sites scattered throughout the camp.
+The space between each campsite is plenty, enough to feel like you are camping alone in the wilderness, but also close enough to have a chat with your neighbour about the day’s wildlife encounters.

-KT-ROI-01: This site has a nice big tree for shade, and about 30 meter walk to the shower shelter and long drop.
+KT-ROI-01: This site has a nice big tree for shade, and about a 30 meters walk to the shower shelter and long drop.
 Ideal for those with camper vans and big groups.

 KT-ROI-02: Another nice site with a big tree for shade.
 Great spot for camper vans as well.